DuckbillResearch

 Deference

-RLHF optimizes for user satisfaction in the moment of rating — which means the model learns to agree, to comply, to avoid friction.
-But a personal assistant operates in a web of relationships: clients, vendors, human copilots, automated sub-agents.
+A personal assistant operates in a web of relationships: clients, vendors, human copilots, automated sub-agents.
 Each relationship requires a different posture.
 Vendors should be challenged when their story doesn't add up.
 Clients should be told the truth even when it's uncomfortable.
 Human team members should be trusted when they have on-the-ground information.
-The model has to navigate all of this, and the default RLHF behavior — sycophancy — is wrong in almost every direction.
+Getting the calibration right — knowing when to push back and when to yield — is one of the hardest requirements in our domain, and one where the best models are improving noticeably.

 From the benchmark